How to Make Great Pizza with Trader Joe’s Pizza Dough

 Flattening the Dough

-Once you have the dough out, cover it with a thin layer of flour so it doesn’t stick.
+Once you have the dough out, cover it with a thin layer of flour so it doesn’t stick to your hands or rolling pin.

 If you have a rolling pin, then great.
 But, you actually don’t need one.
 I usually just flatten it with my hands.

 Be sure to spread out the dough to the very edges of your 14″ pan because it will shrink.